gruebite/zzz/README.md

 Simple and boring human readable data format for Zig.

 zzz syntax describes a tree of strings.
 It has little syntactic noise and is really easy to implement.
 The spec does not force any specific rules for escaping or number parsing by design.
-Nodes in the tree are text slices.
+Nodes in the tree are string slices.

 zzz's focus is to be a simple and lightweight format.
 This library implements two trees: a static tree which has zero allocations, and a dynamic tree which manages slice and node allocations.
 Here's an example using the static tree: